IRS Annual Form 940 - Explained

 Visit, https://www.taxbandits.com/payroll-forms/form-940-irs-changes/ to learn more about .
 Form 940 Schedule A

 Multi-state employers are required to pay state unemployment taxes in more than one state because they hire employees across more than one state.
 You will need to indicate that you are a multi-state employer by checking the box on line 1b of Form 940.
 Additionally, you are required to complete and attach Schedule A (Form 940) to determine credit reduction information.

 4. What information is required to file Form 940 for 2022?

 To get started with Form 940, you will need to have your basic business information on hand.

 This includes the Name, Legal address, and Employer Identification Number (EIN).
 You will also need to have the total payments made to all employees and figure your employer-share of FUTA taxes.
 It is also crucial that you have information regarding your FUTA liability deposits.

-The deadline to file Form 940 with the IRS for the 2021 tax year is January 31, 2022.
-This date falls on a Monday this year.
-If the FUTA taxes are deposited, then it can be filed by February 10, 2022.
+The deadline to file Form 940 with the IRS for the 2022 tax year is January 31, 2023.
+If the due date falls on the weekend or a federal holiday then the following day is the deadline.
+If the FUTA taxes are deposited, then it can be filed by February 10, 2023.

 File before the deadline to avoid penalties

 6. Are there any penalties associated with IRS Form 940?